 The Broadstone Branch is a topic I intend to return to in a different post and will link here when I do.
 Where the prison car park now stands was once a dry dock for the maintenance and repair of boats.

 Before we reach the 5th Lock we must rise up again to meet the Phibsborough Road at Cross Guns Bridge.
 Originally known as Westmoreland Bridge after the 10th Earl of Westmoreland, Lord Lieutenant of Ireland, who laid the first stone of the original bridge in 1790.
 The bridge was replaced in the 1860s to help facilitate the building of the short railway tunnel beside it.
+A video celebrating the 10th Anniversary of the reopening of the canal to navigation can be seen here:

 In total we have traveled a little over 3 kilometres from the Liffey so far not including our diversion down Seville Place but here is a good place to stop for a drink or a bit of food at the recently relocated Bernard Shaw pub and EatYard.